MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

     // Be sure to set FILAMENT_RUNOUT_DISTANCE_MM large enough to avoid false positives.
     // Start at the value of the sensor for one revolution and if you experience false positives,
     // increment the value by the same amount.
-    // ie., 7mm is set, and you get false positives, set it to 14 and try it again.
+    // e.g., If set to 7mm and you get false positives, set it to 14 and try again.
     //#define FILAMENT_MOTION_SENSOR
   #endif
 #endif